 To make BBQ pork, there are a few special ingredients that you will need.
 First, it is a piece of pork with a good balance ratio of fat and lean meat.
 Pork butt (梅頭) is the best choice.
 Don’t worry!
 Pork butt is not the meat from the butt.
 It is actually meat from upper part of the shoulder from a front leg.
 In the US, people like to use this cut of meat to make pulled pork.
 You can get this in butcher department in most supermarkets.
 Then, there is maltose.
 Maltose is a type of sugar.
 It is like a very-thick syrup that can hold its shape for a bit.
 Next, it is Hoisin sauce.
 Hoisin sauce is commonly used in Chinese cuisine.
 It is sweet and savory.
 It is made with soy, red chiles, garlic, vinegar and sugar.
 The last thing is Chinese rose wine.
 It is fragrant and strong.
 All maltose, hoisin sauce and rose wine can be bought from Chinese supermarkets or some Asian supermarkets.

 It looks like making BBQ pork is troublesome, but I promise it is totally worth it.
 The pork was juicy and tender.
 It was slightly charred and sweet.
 With the sweet and savory soy sauce and hot steamed rice, the meal was just what we wanted.
 I have already made this twice in 3 weeks.
 Hope you will enjoy this classic Hong Kong dish too!
 Just remember the pork needs to be marinated 24 hours ahead.

-Cantonese Style BBQ Pork over Rice (Adapted from Rasa Malaysia)
+Cantonese Style BBQ Pork over Rice (Char Siu with Rice)